-Zeus Holdings, Inc. (the Company) was incorporated and registered with the Philippine Securities and Exchange Commission (SEC) on December 17, 1981 to engage in the purchase and sale of investments.
-The Company has no commercial operations as of December 31, 2018.
+Zeus Holdings, Inc. (the Company) was incorporated in the Philippines and registered with the Securities and Exchange Commission (SEC) on December 17, 1981 to engage in the purchase and sale of investments.
+The Company has no commercial operations as of December 31, 2020.